freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 ```

 ### Font shorthand property
-Font properties can be specified with the shorthand font.
+Font properties can be specified with the shorthand property `font`.
-It takes as value (in this order):
+It takes as values (in this order):
 - font-style (optional)
 - font-variant (optional)
 - font-weight (optional)